marcusgia2505/classEx_doc/docs/Elements.rst

     Select if only the current round or all rounds should be displayed.

 count
-	Participants are counted all together or per treatment / role / group.
+	Participants are counted altogether or per treatment/role / group.

 .. note:: All values that are larger than the displayed maximum value are automatically pooled into the last bin.